audrey617/My-Notes/ML/Mid-term review.md

 # Module: ML is the ROX
-1. Supervised Learning VS Unsupervised learning VS Reinforcement Learning

-⋅⋅⋅Supervised Learning = Approximation.
-Inductive bias.⋅⋅⋅
+1. Supervised Learning VS Unsupervised learning VS Reinforcement Learning Supervised Learning = Approximation.
+Inductive bias.<br />

-⋅⋅⋅Unsupervised learning = Description⋅⋅⋅
+Unsupervised learning = Description<br />

-⋅⋅⋅Reinforcement Learning (Wiki): How intelligent agents ought to take actions in an environment in order to maximize the notion of cumulative reward⋅⋅⋅
+Reinforcement Learning (Wiki): How intelligent agents ought to take actions in an environment in order to maximize the notion of cumulative reward<br />

 For optimization:
-⋅⋅⋅supervised learning - label data well to find the function/ approximate function⋅⋅⋅
+supervised learning - label data well to find the function/ approximate function

-⋅⋅⋅unsupervised learning - make up some criterion and then find a way to cluster data to scores well.⋅⋅⋅
+unsupervised learning - make up some criterion and then find a way to cluster data to scores well.

-⋅⋅⋅reinforcement learning - try to find behavior that scores well⋅⋅⋅
+reinforcement learning - try to find behavior that scores well

 2. Induction and Deduction
 Induction: being from examples to a more general rule.